 For the purpose of determining a grade point average, the following quality points are assigned: A=4, B=3, C=2, D=1, and F=0.
-A semester grade is calculated by counting each quarter's grade as 2/5ths of the final grade and the semester exam as 1/5 of the final grade.
+A semester grade is calculated by counting each quarter grade as 2/5 of the final grade and the semester exam as 1/5 of the final grade.

 Incompletes may be given at the end of the first and third quarters.
 The time limit given for make-up work is at the discretion of the teacher.
 Driver's Education class is not awarded credit.
-A P or NP is indicated on the report card to show completion of the class.
+A P (pass) or NP (not passed) is indicated on the report card to show completion of the class.